normanzb/chuanr/README.md

 * Explicit Positive Pattern - Any pattern starts with "+|".
 * Implicit Positive Pattern - Any positive pattern without the pattern type specification ("+|").
 * Negative Pattern - Any pattern whose first 2 characters are "-|", inputs are not accepted if they fully matched a negative pattern.
+* Passive Negative Pattern - A negative pattern which only works when .intact() is called (it doesn't prevent the user from inputting).
 * Paritally Matching Negative Pattern = Any pattern whose first 2 characters are "~|", input is not accepted if any potion of it is matched.
 * Pattern Matched -
     * When it is positive pattern: testing the input against the pattern from left to right, always consider it is MATCHED unless ANY "out of expectation" is encountered.